mpaperno/skia-canvas/README.md

 Once you've created a `Window` object, Node will wait for your current function to end and then switch over to an OS-controlled event loop for the rest of your program’s runtime.
 This means it can actively redraw your canvas when you resize the window or update its contents, but also means the Node interpreter will be frozen for the duration.

-As a result, you cannot rely upon Node's traditional asynchrononous behavior for structuring your program.
+As a result, you cannot rely upon Node's traditional asynchronous behavior for structuring your program.
 In particular, the usual methods for scheduling callbacks like `setTimeout`, `setImmediate`, and `setInterval` **will not work**.

 Instead, you must use event handlers attached to the `Window` object.
 By calling the window’s `.on()`, `.off()`, and `.once()` methods, you can respond to [user interface events][win_bind] like mouse and keyboard input, the window being dragged or resized, a new window becoming active, etc.